TNolan01/tommy1/README.md

 **Footer**
 <p>Like the nav bar the footer is standard across all pages.
 The footer contains links to company social media channels.</p>
+<p>The footer also contains a link to the company's privacy policy.
+This opens in seperate window.</p>

 <br>

 **Home Page**